Colonel Frank Seely Academy: Construction

 There was a £58,000 construction to enlarge the school to three form entry in the early 1960s.

 In December 1972, the local councils agreed to build a sports centre with a swimming pool.
 A similar sports centre would be built by the county council at the Rushcliffe School.
 The sports centre was officially opened on Thursday 26 June 1975, built by Notts County Council.

 Many buildings were opened in October 1978.

 Comprehensive

 The school became comprehensive in September 1973.
 Roy Sowden became the headmaster from September 1977.
 He was the former deputy head of Rhyl High School in north Wales.
 He moved to The Dukeries Academy in 1982, when Gordon Scott took over.

 Arthur Scargill spoke at a meeting of Nottinghamshire miners on Tuesday 17 September 1985, and again on Saturday 8 January 1987 and October 1987.
 Conservative education minister Michael Fallon visited in October 1991.

 Academy

 Previously a community school administered by Nottinghamshire County Council, in October 2017 Colonel Frank Seely School converted to academy status and was renamed Colonel Frank Seely Academy.
 The school is now sponsored by Redhill Academy Trust.
+Mr. Jonathan Gale became the headteacher in January 2017.
+As of 2026, Mr Jonathan Gale has left Colonel Frank Seely Academy.
+The new head teacher is Mrs. Nicola Pearson.